thelaycon/tcp-file-transfer/README.md

 # Set Stream header length

-Just incase you are doing something wonderful that might make the length of **filename + filesize** be more than 40 characters, use the `--header` flag on **both** the TCP server and client
+Just incase you are doing something wonderful that might make the length of the prickled list of  **filename and filesize** be more than 50 characters, use the `--header` flag on **both** the TCP server and client

 ```